kasugaijin/turbo-flight-booker/README.md

 - Form 4: Search feature to search reservations by reference #

 **Bugs & Improvements**
 The search form makes use of turbo frames to instantly render the show page of the booking that matches the booking reference searched.
+The 'Cancel' button for the reservation breaks out of the Turbo stream by setting its data target to _top, which enables the cancellation feature to work.

 However, if an invalid booking reference is entered, the redirect + flash in the Bookings#search method does not execute until you manually refresh the page.
 This is a known issue in Turbo Streams right now, with some 'workarounds' but no concrete fix by Turbo as of writing this.
 See:  https://github.com/hotwired/turbo/issues/138#issuecomment-781214846

 I decided to leave this as is to practice, experience turbo frames when it is working properly.
 However, in a production app I would either implement a patch, or remove the Turbo frame and use another JS framework should SPA functionality be required.
+I am currently experimenting with solutions to this issue, incuding having the flash within the turbo frame, or removing the use of a flash and rendering html stating record not found within the turbo frame.

 From a design perspective, the passenger form fields could all be aligned.
 The first field is misaligned with subsequent added fields due to the 'remove' button.